aditya-prayaga/FinSight/README.md

 ### Hyper Parameter Tuning
 Describes the process of hyperparameter tuning, including the use of tools like Optuna for finding optimal model settings.
 It should explain the objective function, the parameters being optimized, and how best values are integrated back into the model training process.

-- This section performs hyperparameter tuning using Optuna.
+- This section performs hyperparameter tuning using **Optuna**.
 - Here defines an objective function to optimize various hyperparameters like units, number of layers, dropout rate, learning rate, and batch size.
 We can add epochs also if needed.
 - The hyper_parameter_tuning function creates an Optuna study, optimizes the objective function over multiple **trials(Here we used 30)**, and logs the best hyperparameters using MLflow.
 - Summarizing this Performs hyperparameter tuning to optimize the model.
-This step is part of the code but can be skipped during testing by retrieving .
+This step is part of the code but can be skipped during testing by retrieving.

-### Modelling & Training Phase
+### Modeling & Training Phase
 Provides a comprehensive overview of the modeling and training processes, including details on the types of models used, the training algorithms, and how model performance is evaluated and improved over time.

 - **Training Function:** The training function trains the model using the best hyperparameters obtained from hyperparameter tuning and trains model for around **45 epochs** and considering the evaluation to be using mean squared Error.